jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

 ## Methodology
 ### Sourcing the data

-At the heart of this project is a very basic function that retrieves and save the data for individual airports from a popular flight tracking service.
+At the heart of this project is a very basic function that retrieves and saves the data for individual airports from a popular flight tracking service.

 This can be accessed by running a query that references an airport four-letter International Civil Aviation Organization (ICAO) code.